"Children are miracles...we must make it our jobs to create,

 Classroom spaces are well-defined for children to guide their exploration and invite social and cognitive experiences.
 Specific aspects of the classroom environment may include: a meeting space for group gathering and reading, a message / writing area, a construction area for blocks and other building materials, a mini art studio, a science / math area and a dramatic play area.
 The classrooms are organized with materials that are carefully chosen, presented, and stored at the child's level to encourage maximum independence.

-Westminster Day School also has specialized spaces throughout the school that are shared by multiplel classrooms, including the Art Studio, our outdoor playgrounds, our outdoor classroom, a gathering area for large and small groups, our music classroom, and our Math and Science Lab.
+Westminster Day School also has specialized spaces throughout the school that are shared by multiple classrooms, including the Art Studio, our outdoor playgrounds, our outdoor classroom, a gathering area for large and small groups, and our music classroom.

 All of our spaces are designed to create a comfortable atmosphere that encourages safe exploration, allowing children to discover, make friends, and learn.
 It is within this environment that educators seek to create a sense of community built on trust and respect as well as develop imagination, creativity, and problem-solving skills capacity.